dextersjab/workflow-graph/README.md

 print(mermaid_code)
 ```

-The generated diagram uses dashed lines (`-.->`), rather than decision nodes, to represent conditional branches.
+The generated diagram follows the convention of using dashed lines (`-.->`), rather than decision nodes, to represent conditional branches.
 This provides a cleaner and more accurate representation of how the workflow behaves.

 Mermaid diagrams can be rendered in:
 - GitHub Markdown (just paste the code)